cgraham149/resolved-resume/src/pages/index.md

   section_id: hero
   component: HeroBlock
   content: This section can contain a subtitle or tagline.
 The recommended length
-    is one to three sentences, but can be changed as you prefer.
+    is one to three sentences but can be changed as you prefer.
 - type: servicesblock
   template: servicesblock
   title: Highlights